Mount Everest: Meteorology

 Mount Everest extends into the upper troposphere and penetrates the stratosphere.
 The air pressure at the summit is generally about one-third what it is at sea level.
 The altitude can expose the summit to the fast and freezing winds of the jet stream.
 Winds commonly attain 100 mph; in February 2004, a wind speed of 175 mph was recorded at the summit.

-These winds can hamper or endanger climbers, by blowing them into chasms or (by Bernoulli's principle) by lowering the air pressure further, reducing available oxygen by up to 14 per cent.
+These winds can hamper or endanger climbers, by blowing them into chasms or (by Bernoulli's principle) by lowering the air pressure further, reducing available oxygen by up to 14 percent.
 To avoid the harshest winds, climbers typically aim for a 7- to 10-day window in the spring and fall when the Asian monsoon season is starting up or ending.

+Mount Everest hosts several weather stations that collect important data on high-altitude weather conditions.
+Among them is the Balcony Station, the highest weather station on the planet, located at about 8430 m above sea level.
+Set up by climate scientists Tom Matthews and Baker Perry in 2019, this station is positioned just below the summit of Everest, which is the highest point on Earth.

+As of January 20, 2020, the Balcony Station ceased transmitting data.

 Expeditions

-Because Mount Everest is the highest mountain in the world, it has attracted considerable attention and climbing attempts.
+Because Everest is the highest mountain in the world, it has attracted considerable attention and climbing attempts.
 Whether the mountain was climbed in ancient times is unknown.
-It may have been climbed in 1924, although this has never been confirmed, as neither of the men making the attempt returned.
-Several climbing routes have been established over several decades of climbing expeditions to the mountain.
+It may have been climbed in 1924, although this has never been confirmed, as neither man making the attempt returned.
+Climbing routes have been established over decades of expeditions.

-Overview

-Everest's first known summiting occurred by 1953, and interest by climbers increased.
-Despite the effort and attention poured into expeditions, only about 200 people had summitted by 1987.
-Everest remained a difficult climb for decades, even for serious attempts by professional climbers and large national expeditions, which were the norm until the commercial era began in the 1990s.
+The summit is first known to have been reached by humans in 1953.
+Despite the effort poured into expeditions, only about 200 people had summited by 1987.
+Everest remained a difficult climb for decades, even by professional climbers and large national expeditions, which were the norm until the commercial era began in the 1990s.
+As of December 2024, The Himalayan Database recorded just under 13,000 total summits, by around 7,200 different people.

-By March 2012, Everest had been climbed 5,656 times with 223 deaths.
 Although lower mountains have longer or steeper climbs, Everest is so high the jet stream can hit it.
 Climbers can be faced with winds beyond 200 mph when the weather shifts.
 At certain times of the year the jet stream shifts north, providing periods of relative calm at the mountain.
 Other dangers include blizzards and avalanches.

-By 2013, The Himalayan Database recorded 6,871 summits by 4,042 different people.